add contact to address book

 435 S State St, Ann Arbor, MI 48109-1003

 Nick received his B.A. from the University of Chicago in 2010.
-His research is primarily focused upon the idea of monumentality in Roman literature and its reception in Renaissance Italy and beyond.
-Nick’s dissertation explores in particular the different ways that Horace, Vergil, and Ovid both reflect and help fashion how their contemporaries read Rome’s metamorphosis into a city of marble monuments under Augustus.
+His research is primarily focused upon the idea of monumentality in Roman literature and its reception up to the present day.
+Nick’s dissertation explores in particular the different ways that Roman poets both reflected and helped fashion how their contemporaries read Rome’s metamorphosis into a “city of marble” under Augustus.

 2160 Angell Hall435 S State St